zyrrus/parallel/README.md

 ## TODO:

--   Posts not displaying properly
+-   Posts not finished (delete current user's posts, cancel button for making a post)
 -   Throw all appropriate errors
 -   clear all console.logs